blockbusterdev/SoftSolution.ad/README.md

 - **Sass**: A CSS preprocessor and compiler used to create maintainable, modular, and reusable stylesheets, enhancing the styling workflow.
 - **TypeScript**: A typed superset of JavaScript that enhances code reliability by providing type safety.
 - **Firestore**: A cloud-based NoSQL database used for real-time data retrieval and storage, allowing for scalable and flexible data management.
+- **GMAIL**: Utilizes Gmail’s reliable SMTP server to send emails directly from the contact page, ensuring secure and efficient delivery.

 ## Getting Started